What is Tertiary Wastewater Treatment? – Top Physicochemical Methods Explained

 Reverse Osmosis -Tertiary Wastewater Treatment

 Reverse Osmosis produces demineralized water by forcing water through semipermeable membranes at high pressure.
-We apply a pressure greater than the osmotic pressure across a membrane separating a concentrated solution and dilute phase in this process.
-This forces the solvent or water to move towards the dilute phase.
+We apply a pressure greater than the osmotic pressure across a membrane that separates a concentrated solution and a dilute phase.

 Reverse osmosis finds applications in the following: